Migrating WordPress from Apache to OpenLiteSpeed with Docker

 Dockerfile

-Replaced the Apache-based WordPress image with the official OpenLiteSpeed image.
-The base image comes with a fully configured web server, PHP, vhost templates, and a working entrypoint — we just add WordPress files on top.
+I replaced the Apache-based WordPress image with the official OpenLiteSpeed image.
+That base image ships a fully configured web server, PHP, vhost templates and a working entrypoint, so all you add is the WordPress files on top.

 docker-compose.yml

-The only real change here is the uploads volume mount path.
-It went from /var/www/html/wp-content/uploads to /var/www/vhosts/localhost/html/wp-content/uploads to match OLS’s document root structure.
+The only real change is the uploads volume mount path, which moves from /var/www/html/wp-content/uploads to /var/www/vhosts/localhost/html/wp-content/uploads to match the OLS document root.

 .dockerignore